Halmein/Halmein/README.md

 - I’m currently learning bash scripting
 - I’m looking to collaborate on pentesting scripts and intrusion detection projects
 - You can reach me here at github
+- Just back in showing my studies here in GitHub